 10 of 12

 Fur protects most puppies from sunburn pain.
 But the sparsely furred bridge of the nose and tummy can become painful if overexposed during sunny days.
-In most cases you can prevent sunburn and offer first aid treatment at home.
-Learn more here.
+Dogs with white fur and light skin are at highest risk.
+In most cases, you can prevent sunburn and offer first aid treatment at home.

 11 of 12

 Hot spots are a type of skin infection that becomes moist, hot to the touch and itchy-painful.
-They may begin from any skin injury--a scratch or bug bite or sting, for instance, could introduce bacteria and from there the infection grows.
+They may begin from any skin injury—a scratch or bug bite or sting, for instance, could introduce bacteria and from there the infection grows, usually due to the dog continue to scratch and traumatize the skin.
 Severe cases require veterinary help.
 But some home care and first aid can relieve the discomfort.
-Find out what you can do in this article about hot spots.

 12 of 12

 Yes, frostbite can cause skin problems.
-Basically, frostbite occurs when tissue freezes--typically that's the tips of the ears or tails or toes, extremities more exposed to cold.
+Frostbite occurs when tissue freezes—typically that's the tips of the ears or tails or toes, extremities more exposed to cold.
 Freezing damages the skin so that when the injury thaws, the tissue becomes weepy and sore, and can even die and slough off.
-Learn how to recognize, prevent and give first aid in this article about frostbite.